itrimble/Mock-Interview/README.md

 Start with people education.
 You can make the program secure ?

+What is your flexible work option look like ?
+What are the expectiations of the job ?
+If travel is a priority make sure that you discuss this with your employer ?

+What are the perks ?
+Is there money for faster internet ?
+Is there money for certifications ?
+Is there more money for hardware for the office equipment?
+Have you done information about the Hiring Manager ?

+Management styles have had to change.
+Job seekers now, need to be prepared to see counter offers.

 Cybersecurity Analyst Questions
 How good are you at Splunk ?
 How good are you at ELK ?